Stanford in Washington

 With the exception of Florence and Beijing, Stanford overseas campuses rarely offer Communication courses.
 Nonetheless, a Communication major should be able to work a trip overseas into his or her program in the sophomore or junior year, and depending on the student’s post-graduation plans, a stay during senior year may be accommodated.
 Decisions regarding overseas campus study should be fully discussed with the student’s advisor and the student services manager.
 For more information visit bosp.stanford.edu.

-Students have the opportunity to work with Communication faculty on their research projects in labs such as the Center for Deliberative Democracy, the Political Psychology research group, the Social Media Lab, and the Virtual Human Interaction Lab.
+Students have the opportunity to work with Communication faculty on their research projects in labs such as the Center for Deliberative Democracy, the Political Psychology Research Group, the Stanford Social Media Lab, and the Virtual Human Interaction Lab.
 Credit can be arranged for interested students.
 Students should consult their advisor or individual faculty members for more information.

 Honors Program: (COMM 195, 15 units)